gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 Aaah...
 We are sorting the slice of files *every time we find a new file*.
 That explains it.
 The sort has `O(n*log(n))` complexity and we turned that into `O(n*n*log(n))`.
 That's 'very very super-linear', as the scientists call it.

-Let's confirm this finding with dtrace by printing how many elements are being sorted in `sort.Sort`.
+Let's confirm this finding with Dtrace by printing how many elements are being sorted in `sort.Sort`.
 We rely on the fact that `sort.Sort` calls `.Len()` on its argument:

 ```
 pid$target::*NewMigrationBox:entry { self->t = 1}